No Country for Old Men: Depicted violence

 Critic Stephanie Zacharek of Salon states that "this adaptation of Cormac McCarthy's novel touches on brutal themes, but never really gets its hands dirty.
 The movie's violence isn't pulpy and visceral, the kind of thing that hits like a fist; it's brutal, and rather relentless, but there are still several layers of comfortable distance between it and us.
 At one point a character lifts his cowboy boot, daintily, so it won't be mussed by the pool of blood gathering at his feet ...
 The Coens have often used cruel violence to make their points – that's nothing new – but putting that violence to work in the service of allegedly deep themes isn't the same as actually getting your hands dirty.
 No Country for Old Men feels less like a breathing, thinking movie than an exercise.
 That may be partly because it's an adaptation of a book by a contemporary author who's usually spoken of in hushed, respectful, hat-in-hand tones, as if he were a schoolmarm who'd finally brought some sense and order to a lawless town."

-Ryan P. Doom explains how the violence devolves as the film progresses.
-"The savagery of American violence," he says, "begins with Chigurh's introduction: a quick one-two punch of strangulation and a bloody cattle gun.
-The strangulation in particular demonstrates the level of the Coens' capability to create realistic carnage-to allow the audience to understand the horror that violence delivers. ... .Chigurh kills a total of 12 (possibly more) people, and, curiously enough, the violence devolves as the film progresses.
+Ryan P. Doom explains how the violence devolves as the film progresses: "The savagery of American violence begins with Chigurh's introduction: a quick one-two punch of strangulation and a bloody cattle gun.
+The strangulation in particular demonstrates the level of the Coens' capability to create realistic carnage-to allow the audience to understand the horror that violence delivers. ...
+Chigurh kills a total of 12 (possibly more) people, and, curiously enough, the violence devolves as the film progresses.
 During the first half of the film, the Coens never shy from unleashing Chigurh ...
 The devolution of violence starts with Chigurh's shootout with Moss in the motel.
 Aside from the truck owner who is shot in the head after Moss flags him down, both the motel clerk and Wells's death occur offscreen.
 Wells's death in particular demonstrates that murder means nothing.
 Calm beyond comfort, the camera pans away when Chigurh shoots Wells with a silenced shotgun as the phone rings.
 He answers.
 It is Moss, and while they talk, blood oozes across the room toward Chigurh's feet.
 Not moving, he places his feet up on the bed and continues the conversation as the blood continues to spread across the floor.
 By the time he keeps his promise of visiting Carla Jean, the resolution and the violence appear incomplete.
 Though we're not shown Carla Jean's death, when Chigurh exits and checks the bottom of his socks [boots] for blood, it's a clear indication that his brand of violence has struck again."